jouni-kantola/learning-wpo/README.md

 11. Compare with [What forces layout / reflow](https://gist.github.com/paulirish/5d52fb081b3570c81e3a) and [CSS Triggers](https://csstriggers.com/) to find better solution.

-## Pixel-to-screen pipeline
+## Pixel-to-Screen pipeline

 The work required for visual changes.
 The less work, the cheaper the process.
+When optimizing it's preferable to do as few steps as possible in the Pixel-to-Screen pipeline.

 🐢 Change element's geometry (e.g. width): JavaScript / CSS > Style > Layout > Paint > Composite